cal-poly-dxhub/git-walkthrough/README.md

 2. Run installer with default settings
 3. Verify installation: Open Command Prompt and type `git --version`

-For windows, it is recomended to use the installed git bash in order to follow the rest of the tutorial.
+For Windows, it is recommended to use the installed Git bash in order to follow the rest of the tutorial.

-For mac, I'd recommend the terminal
+For Mac, I'd recommend the terminal

-For linux, you already know what to use
+For Linux, you already know what to use

 ### macOS
 ```bash